 For each of the four sectors, the SDDS provides:

-These other data are often in the form of a price, including interest rates and exchange rates.
 The comprehensive frameworks and tracking categories are indicated in the attached Table 1.

 (ii) Periodicity and timeliness

 The SDDS specifications for coverage, periodicity, and timeliness are summarized in the attached Table 1.
-Further specifications that apply to international reserves and foreign currency liquidity are set out in the attached Table 22 ; those for external debt are shown in Tables 3 and 4.
+Further specifications that apply to international reserves and foreign currency liquidity are set out in the attached Table 2; those for external debt are shown in Tables 3 and 4.
 Within the specifications, some data categories or components are designated “as relevant.”
 This designation recognizes that the relevance of a specific data category or component to an economy should be taken into account.
-If a data category or component is not relevant to a subscribing country, the subscribing country is deemed to be in observance of the SDDS with respect to the specific category or component even if it does not produce and disseminate data pertaining to that category or component.
+If a data category or component is considered by Fund staff not relevant to a subscribing country, the subscribing country is deemed to be in observance of the SDDS with respect to the specific category or component even if it does not produce and disseminate data pertaining to that category or component.
 The “as relevant” provision can be applied in cases where a certain specification called for in the SDDS is inapplicable to an economy or where a certain financial instrument or market does not exist in the economy.
 However, when the specifications apply, the markets exist, or the financial instruments and arrangements are in use, the “as relevant” provision is not to be invoked.
-Where the coverage components, periodicity, or timeliness is designated as “encouraged” that feature would not be binding under the SDDS, but countries are encouraged to develop and disseminate such data categories in the indicated periodicity and timeliness.
+Where the coverage components, periodicity, or timeliness is designated as “encouraged,” that feature would not be binding under the SDDS, but countries are encouraged to develop and disseminate such data categories in the indicated periodicity and timeliness.

 The prescribed comprehensive statistical framework for the real sector is the national accounts, consisting of nominal levels, real (price-adjusted) levels, and associated prices (deflators or price indices).
 The data category intended to track GDP on a more frequent basis is a single production index or a selection of production indices.
 For price statistics, consumer price indices and producer or wholesale price indices are prescribed.